j8seangel/_s-dockerized/README.md

 2. Run `docker-compose up`
 3. Just go to 192.168.99.100:8080 and enjoy with your new wordpress prepared for developing the new base theme!

+  Note: by default it will install a custom docker container without cache, if you prefer cache can use the wordpress image in docker-compose.

 Getting Started
 ---------------